Adult High School Diploma

 To register for the Adult High School Diploma program, you will need to submit:

 Our school is able to accept a limited number of students from district high schools for Adult Independent Study.
-Enrollment in our classes enables high school students to obtain credits in order to graduate from high school.
+Enrollment in our classes enables high school students to obtain credits in order to graduate from high school on time.